A Flashback To Four

 This episode felt like it would have fit in much better if it aired during season four.
 There were a couple very long sketches that felt like an after-school special with flat jokes and far too many scene changes, but there also seemed to be a season five saving grace.

 Where those couple segments seemed long and overwritten, the rest of the show felt like it was done at a pretty good pace and these shorter sketches were successful at keeping me entertained.
 Between this and the fact that the cast just has more enthusiastic energy, this episode could very well be the worst of the season but it would still be up there near the best of what happened last year.

 With that, it's time to share what I saw as I give you...

 The Wicker Breakdown:

-- Next is one of the long winded after school special sketches that I can't stand.
+Next is one of the long-winded after-school-special sketches that I can't stand.
 It's called The Black Shadow and is about a black high school basketball coach and his white team that does everything they can to defend him.
-Meanwhile, he live up to every black stereotype, selling drugs, fighting, sexual predator, and the list goes on and on and these white kids defend him no matter what and every time anyone has a problem he says that they just have a problem because he is black without acknowledging the fact that he is just a horrible individual.
+Meanwhile, he lives up to every black stereotype, selling drugs, fighting, sexual predator, and the list goes on and on and these white kids defend him no matter what and every time anyone has a problem he says that they just have a problem because he is black without acknowledging the fact that he is just a horrible individual.
 It's an interesting point that ages in a way that feels like it's straight up racist.